palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website.rst

 Preparing a production server
 -----------------------------

-This sections will walk you through going further to deploy the :doc:`downloads website <apps/calaccess_downloads_sit>` on the Internet via Amazon Web Services.
+This section will walk you through deploy the :doc:`downloads website <apps/calaccess_downloads_site>` on the Internet via Amazon Web Services.
 You will need to have completed the steps above.

 Change your environment